Blesmol/pfscf/docs/troubleshooting.md

 # Troubleshooting

+This chapter describes on how to overcome some reoccurring problems users might have.
+The list will be expanded in the future.

 ??? note "The values in the right sidebar (xp, credits/gold, ...) are misplaced"

 	Chronicles for different scenarios might have sidebars with a different size and thus need some minor adaptions to the template configuration.